Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 • Convenient Access to Bank Accounts: AePS allows users to conveniently access their bank accounts using Aadhaar authentication, eliminating the need for physical bank visits.

-• Enhanced security: The submission of biometric data and Aadhaar number adds an extra layer of security to AePS transactions, making them highly secure and reliable.
+• Enhanced security: The submission of biometric data and Aadhaar number adds an extra layer of security to AePS transactions, making them highly secure.

-• Reach to remote areas: AePS enables the deployment of micro Point of Sale (PoS) machines to remote villages and areas, facilitating easy and accessible transactions for users in underserved regions.
+• Reach to remote areas: AePS enables the deployment of micro PoS terminals to remote villages and areas, facilitating easy and accessible transactions for users in underserved regions.

 Features of AePS